Companion Calls can help people with dementia and their carers feel more connected and less lonely during the coronavirus crisis.

 Can I become a Companion Call Volunteer?

-If you are an existing Alzheimer’s Society volunteer you could be eligible to become a Companion Call volunteer, please contact your Role Manager about this opportunity.
-We are currently not taking on any new volunteers for this service.
+If you are an existing Alzheimer’s Society volunteer, please contact your current role manager about this opportunity.

 Support our emergency appeal